Sergio PerezJob Ready Crew Supervisor, since 2000

 Paul is Prayer Coordinator in Hope Now Bible Church where he worships and serves.

-He attended Riverside Community College, Biola College (University), and Moody Bible Institute.
-Roger received his certificate in Strategic Planning and Management in Retailing from Babson College.
-He graduated with High Honors from Moody Bible Institute with a Bachelor of Science degree in Biblical Studies.
+He graduated with High Honors from Moody Bible Institute with a Bachelors degree in Biblical Studies.
+He attended Riverside Community College, Biola College (University), and he received his certificate in Strategic Planning and Management in Retailing from Babson College.

-Roger was a member of the U.S. Coast Guard in the early 70’s.
+Roger was a member of the U.S. Coast Guard in the early 70s.
 In 1980 he began a 24-year career with Berean Christian Stores (now Lifeway Christian Stores).
 In 2000 he became president of the company and served in that position for four years.
-He became Executive Director and CEO of Hope Now For Youth in 2004.
+He became Executive Director and CEO of Hope Now For Youth in 2004 and retired from that position in 2018.

-He has traveled extensively including such places as Antarctica, Chile, Peru, Mexico, Canada, New Zealand, South Pacific Islands, Cambodia, Italy, France, Germany, Switzerland, United Kingdom, Jordan and Israel.
+He has traveled to Antarctica, Chile, Peru, Mexico, Canada, New Zealand, South Pacific Islands, Cambodia, Italy, France, Germany, Switzerland, United Kingdom, Jordan and Israel.

-Roger is married and has two married daughters and eight grandchildren.
-(Six grandsons and two granddaughters).
-He enjoys reading, watching baseball, playing golf, and hanging out with his grandkids.
+In 1975 he married Carol and has two married daughters and eight grandchildren (Six grandsons and two granddaughters).
+He believes in the U.S. Constitution and supports all efforts to defend it.
+Roger enjoys learning how to be a better writer, coffee (not tea) reading, playing golf, watching (soon to be World Champions Dodgers) baseball, and hanging out with his grandkids.